Originally published July 19, 2017

 If this happens on a single occasion, then all you need to do is take out the poop from the cat’s fur.

 We are going to tell you how to do that in this article.
-However, you should keep an eye out because if it happens again, then the poop stuck in your cat’s hair could indicate a bigger issue.
+However, you should keep an eye out because if it happens again, then the poop stuck in your cat’s hair or poop stuck in their butt could indicate a bigger issue.
 Let’s get to the bottom of this!

 So what’s the problem?

 The number one culprit is diet.
 Think about it: what we eat as humans affects the consistency of our poop, and it’s the same way with cats.

 If we eat too much fat, we will have sticky poop (an ex-boyfriend’s father once told me – “If you have to wipe more than once when you poop, then you have too much fat in your diet.”).